Demonstration-Free Robotic Control via LLM Agents: Acknowledgment

-\textit{Special thanks to our tireless collaborator, Claude Code, which can automate the bulk of the research tasks.} This hobby project would not have been possible to be fruitful without Claude Code's assistance in code generation, experimental iteration, and manuscript preparation.
-We found the tournament-style research prompting approach from AI Coscientist~\cite{boiko2023coscientist} particularly powerful, enabling automatic fact checking, identification of better research plans and experimental designs with occasional attention and inputs from authors.
+\textit{Special thanks to our tireless collaborator, Claude Code, which can automate the bulk of the research tasks.} Claude Code assisted with code generation, experimental iteration, and manuscript preparation.
+We found the tournament-style research prompting approach from AI Coscientist~\cite{boiko2023coscientist} particularly helpful for fact checking and refining experimental plans.